omnigroup/OmniGroup/Frameworks/OmniFileStore/EncryptionFormat.md

 be even better?
 AES has the advantage of being boring.
 How well-regarded are chacha/salsa/poly1305 outside of the djb fan club, anyway?

-The IV is constructed from some random bytes and a per-AES-key counter to eliminate the possibility of nonce reuse, but that's an implementation detail.
+The IV is constructed from 8 random bytes (via CommonCrypto's CSPRNG) and a 32-bit per-AES-key counter to eliminate the possibility of nonce reuse, but that's an implementation detail.
+Clients cannot communicate their counter values, so the random portion has to be enough to prevent client/client collisions.
 (Concern: We currently generate IVs as a combination of random data and a monotonic counter; this means that the order of blocks written is visible in the encrypted file.
 This probably reveals no useful information, but we could pass the counter through a guaranteed-1:1 transformation, [see][ro1])

-NOTE: The segment MAC prevents many modifications of the ciphertext, but it is possible to truncate the file to a segment boundary without detection.
+The segment MAC prevents many modifications of the ciphertext, but it is possible to truncate the file to a segment boundary without detection.
 For that, the file MAC is used: it is simply the HMAC-SHA256 of all the segments' MACs.

 ### Questions ###

 Concern: Since we have variable-length segments, should we include the segment length in the segment HMAC?
 I don't think this protects us from anything that the HMAC construction itself doesn't protect us from, but adding more fields here is cheap, so why not?

+Concern: To prevent an attacker from renaming encrypted files, which might cause OmniFocus to put its database in a bad state, should we include the file's name in the file?
+See 'Filename Integrity Check', below.

+Concern: An attacker can tell how long the plaintexts are, which could potentially leak information especially about the sizes of attachments which are being added to an OF database.
+Is there a way to pad files that doesn't inflate the data usage too much but still provides an actual benefit?

 Concern: Should we include e.g. the file header in the file MAC?
 It may be desirable to be able to rewrite the wrapped file key with one